hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/Data/Data.md

 A `float` number indicates the camera timestamp.

 ### 'camera data'
-A `[3]` float tensor records the coordinates of the robot recorded by the 3D camera.
+A `[3]` float tensor records the coordinates of the robot captured by the 3D camera.

 ## mag_data/mag.pyth
 `mag_data/mag.pyth` is a dictionary file which stores one frame of sensor array data.
 It includes four keys before calibration and five keys after calibration: